Tasmanian pygmy possum: Biology

 Tasmanian pygmy possums are omnivorous, feeding on insects, spiders, small lizards, nectar, and pollen, the latter two primarily coming from Banksia and eucalypts.
 Their preference for eating pollen without destroying the host flower may mean that they help to pollinate some species of plant.
-Known predators include Tasmanian devils, quolls, kookaburra, masked owls, and tiger snakes.
+Known predators include laughing kookaburras, Australian masked owls, cats, Tasmanian devils, eastern quolls, tiger snakes and possibly southern boobooks and copperheads.

 During cold weather, especially below about 6 °C (43 °F), Tasmanian pygmy possums have the ability to enter torpor.
 While in this state, body temperature drops, and oxygen consumption falls to just 1% of normal.

 Breeding occurs throughout the year, although it may be more common in spring and summer.
 The female has a well-developed pouch containing four teats, which therefore limits the maximum size of a litter to this number.
 The young leave the pouch at around 42 days, although they may cling to the mother's fur and be carried about after this age.
 They leave the nest to fend for themselves at around 90 days of age.